dikshith/PerfModelIntegration/docs/frontend-deep-dive.md

 - Validation and toasts guide users when models are missing/unavailable.

 ## 🚀 Deployment notes
-- NEXT_PUBLIC_API_URL must point to the backend base URL.
-In production (Vercel), set it to your Heroku API URL.
+- Set NEXT_PUBLIC_API_BASE to the backend origin (no trailing /api) or configure public/config.json.
+The env var takes precedence.
 - When using Ollama in production, ensure the backend is configured with OLLAMA_BASE_URL to a public tunnel; the frontend never connects to Ollama directly.

 This comprehensive frontend architecture provides a robust, scalable, and highly performant user interface that leverages modern React patterns and Next.js optimization features.